Tom’s Raritan River

 www.RaritanRiver-RR.com/Cabooses1/No2/rr002.jpg

-this was the main business on the
+Before the 1930s, this was the main business on the Raritan River’s line.

-I have no pictures of them.
-Cabooses No.1 and No.2 were eventually scrapped by 1936.
+Cabooses No.1 and No.2 were eventually scrapped in 1936.

 No.5